wp-plugins/path-access/readme.txt

 === Path Access ===
-Contributors: Kevin Dees
+Contributors: kevindees
 Tags: members, access, path
 Requires at least: 3.3
 Tested up to: 3.3.2
 Stable Tag: 1.0

-This plugin gives you the ability to call the 404 template file on specific paths where a user is not logged into WordPress.
+This plugin gives you the ability to call the 404.php template file or your own custom template file for specific paths where a user is not logged into WordPress and is not a specific role.

 == Description ==

-This plugin gives you the ability to call the 404 template file on specific paths when a user is not logged into WordPress.
+This plugin gives you the ability to call the 404.php template file or your own custom template file for specific paths where a user is not logged into WordPress and is not a specific role.

 To use Path Access look under the Settings Menu.

-== Usage ==

 Your theme must have a 404.php file in order to work.
 However, if you want a more custom page you can create a file called access.php and users will be directed to that template instead.

 To restrict access to a page or child pages you must enter path separated by a return.
 Separate paths with a return and include beginning and ending slashes "/".
 Add * to the end of a path to restrict all child pages.
 Again, you must have a 404.php template file or you can create your own template file and name it access.php.
 Some paths are blocked such as /wp-admin and /wp-login.php for your safety.

 You can also specify which roles may access the restricted pages by checking the boxes of the role you want to enable access for.

 == Installation ==